COVID-19 Research Grants Funder Statements

 Wellcome have detailed guidance on how to deal with disruptuion caused by COVID-19.

-If your grant is due to end 1 March to 31 December 2020, we will provide an additional six month's funding to pay for:
+If your grant was due to end 01 March to 31 December 2020, we provided an additional six months' funding to pay for:

 - your salary if you're the lead applicant and you currently receive a salary from Wellcome